openedx/enterprise-access/docs/decisions/0029-self-service-purchasing-BFF.rst

     Authentication: JWT (required)
     Authorization: Any authenticated user
     Purpose: Called on submit of the "Build Trial" page to prepare a new stripe checkout session for the subsequent "checkout" page
-    Side-Effects: "Reserve" the slug for as long as the checkout session lasts, Create the Stripe Checkout Session Frontend consumer: Build Trial page
+    Side-Effects: "Reserve" the slug for as long as the checkout session lasts, Create the Stripe Checkout Session.
+    Frontend consumer: Build Trial page

     Request: